Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-Android-SDK/docs/com.rakuten.attribution.sdk/-configuration/is-manual-app-launch.md

 `val isManualAppLaunch: `[`Boolean`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-boolean/index.html)

-if application opened from link with the associated domain - `false`,
+if application opened from link with the associated domain - `false`, otherwise `true`

 ### Property

-`isManualAppLaunch` - if application opened from link with the associated domain - `false`,
+`isManualAppLaunch` - if application opened from link with the associated domain - `false`, otherwise `true`